 The fastest and possibly cheapest way to get from Munich to Berlin (and vice versa) is flying.

-From Berlin's Tegel Airport (TXL), you can take an express bus (around 30 minutes, $3) or a taxi to the city center.
-The city's other airport, Schönefeld (SXF), is well connected by S-Bahn and regional train.
+For Belin's airports, you can choose between Tegel Airport (TXL) and Schönefeld Airport (SXF).
+From Tegel Airport, take an express bus (around 30 minutes) or a taxi to the city center.
+The Schönefeld Airport is well connected by S-Bahn and regional train.

 Munich Airport (MUC) is located 19 miles northeast of the city; take the metro S8 or S2 to reach Munich's city center in about 40 minutes.

-The train ride from Munich to Berlin takes about 6 hours with Germany’s fastest ICE train which reaches speed up to 300 kilometers per hour.
-This may seem a bit slow as France's trains can travel from Paris to Marseille (a similar distance) in roughly 3 hours.
+The train ride from Munich to Berlin takes between four and five hours with Germany’s fastest InterCity Express (ICE) train, which reaches speeds up to 190 miles per hour.
+This may seem a bit slow as France's trains can travel from Paris to Marseille (a similar distance) in roughly three hours.

 There are also several night trains from Munich to Berlin (and vice versa).
-They leave around 9 or 10 p.m. and arrive around 7:30 or 8:30 a.m. the next morning.
 This can allow you to travel the distance while you are asleep and arrive in the city fresh and ready to explore.
 Reservations are a must, and you can choose between seats, sleepers, and suites with two to six beds.
 Note that the better the accommodation and privacy, the higher the price.

-It takes about 6 hours by car to get from city to city -- if you are able to avoid the dreaded Stau (traffic).
+It takes about six hours by car to get from city to city—if you are able to avoid the dreaded Stau (traffic).
 You can either take the route E 45 and E51 with Nuremberg, Bayreuth, Leipzig, and Potsdam along your way, or follow the Autobahn A 13 (which takes around 30 minutes longer), leading you past Nuremberg, Bayreuth, Chemnitz, Dresden, and Cottbus.

 Taking the bus from Munich to Berlin is one of the cheapest travel options—but also the slowest.
-It takes around 9 hours to get from Bavaria to the German capital.
-But it is not all bad; coaches offer wifi, air-conditioning, toilets, electrical outlets, free newspaper and sleeper seats.
+It takes around nine hours to get from Bavaria to the German capital.
+But it is not all bad; coaches offer Wi-Fi, air-conditioning, toilets, electrical outlets, free newspaper, and sleeper seats.
 Buses are generally clean and arrive on time.
-They also come at a deep discount with tickets starting at about $45.